 Have you heard about chicken diapers and are on the hunt for the best one for your little critters?
 You do not need to look anymore, because today we will be presenting you with 10 DIY chicken diaper ideas!

 Chicken diapers work like any other diaper.
 Chickens can indeed be potty trained.
-However, it is a difficult feat even for some of the best chicken handlers out there.
-With that, some handlers opt for chicken diapers instead.
+However, potty training chickens is a difficult feat even for some of the best chicken handlers out there.
+Because of this, some handlers opt for chicken diapers instead.
 Chicken diapers allow your chickens to roam and explore without leaving a trail of poo everywhere they set foot.
 This is especially important if you plan to keep them indoors for some time.

 The chicken diaper exists for a variety of reasons.
 It is a good solution if you need a chicken to stay indoors, but want to keep your white carpets clean.
 On the other hand, it is also a great way to keep the mess to a minimum if you need to stop their little butts from littering for a few hours.

 We have compiled all the chicken diaper DIYs we could find.
 Whatever you might need chicken diapers for, we believe you will find the one you need on this list.

 Let us start with the standard!

-This diaper is simple and easy to do but can get the job done.
+This diaper is simple and easy to make but is effective in containing chicken waste.
 Furthermore, it is a fun project to do if you have many fabric clippings lying around.

 Remember to use soft fabric for this one.
 Using anything else would make the sewing process harder.
 Furthermore, it might also make the diaper uncomfortable for your little critters.
 The worst that could happen is that it might hurt your chickens, and we do not want that!